openstack-infra/storyboard/doc/source/gui/theory.rst

 owners.
 Users can move and delete cards, but only owners can delete lanes or change the metadata of the board itself (eg: its title or description).

+For documentation on how to create boards, add users/owners, etc
+:ref: 'that can be located here <boards>'.

 Complex Priority
 ================